MariaIllanes/pancakeswap/README.md

 Explain the installation process step by step.
 This may include commands to run, configurations to set, or dependencies to install.
 For example:

 1. Clone the repository to your local machine:
+2. Open index.html through a live server
+3. Interact with the page freely